nishthapaul/IIITB-System-Software-Exercises/hands-on1/README.md

 Q9.
 Write a program to print the information of inode about a given file.
 - Use stat system call which takes in file name and struct stat pointer (which will be filled with inode details and can be used later)

+Q14.
+14 Write a program to find the type of a file.
+a.
+Input should be taken from command line.
+b. program should be able to identify any type of a file
+- Learnt from book